dlwh/gust/README.md

-snap
+Gust
 ====

-Snap is a set of GPU extensions for Breeze.
+Gust is a set of GPU extensions for Breeze.